Majority of French back Paris Olympic bid - poll

-PARIS, June 25 Some 73 percent of people in France support Paris's bid to host the 2024 Olympics, a poll showed on Sunday.
+PARIS, June 25 (Reuters) - Some 73 percent of people in France support Paris's bid to host the 2024 Olympics, a poll showed on Sunday.

 Some 30 percent of those polled said they fully backed the idea while 43 percent said they were favourable towards it, while 26 percent opposed it, the poll said.